Maydit/r6viz2020/README.md

 # r6viz2020
 R6 Playstyle visualization

+To regenerate the data:

+npm run gen

-To run:
+To run the site:

-npm i -g http-server

-http-server site/
+rpm run start